janhq/jan/docs/docs/install/windows.md

 Windows Defender may display the above warning when running the Jan Installer, as a standard security measure.

-To proceed, select the "More info" option and select the appropriate option to continue with the installation.
+To proceed, select the "More info" option and select the "Run Anyway" option to continue with the installation.